 • €52 billion 2019 turnover

 "This habit-changing launch was the biggest in the beauty and personal care space that the U.S. had ever seen.
-Today, aerosol deodorant makes up over 10 percent of the US category."
+Today, aerosol deodorant makes up over 10% of the US category."

-Products serving the “on-the-go” market were created in a pre covid world.
-Covid changed the consumer’s main consideration when buying a cleaning product to its ability to kill germs; before Covid this had not even factored into the selling points for this sector.
+However, products serving the “on-the-go” market were created in a pre-Covid world.
+The pandemic influenced the consumer’s main consideration when buying a cleaning product: its ability to kill germs.
+Before Covid, this had not even factored into the selling points for this sector.
 Moreover, Covid required a change in marketing for the brands.
 Adverts featuring people coming home from work, in a crowd, or on a plane were no longer relevant, and more natural scenarios at home became the new normal for campaigns.

-Think about engagement before launching the product.
+Before even launching the product, think about engagement.
 Building hype and interest before you have your product out the door means you have customers waiting with bated breath to get their hands on your product.
 Picture the lines around the Apple stores close to the release of a new iPhone and how Sony’s PS5 sold out globally before its release.

-A great way to do this is by creating a waitlist for the product and offering incentives to potential customers to share your pre-launch campaign with their friends/family/acquaintances/followers, or anyone really!
-This model first engages interested users, and makes them feel ahead of the curve whilst also creating scarcity, a useful tool especially for younger cohorts.
+A great way to do this is by creating a waitlist for the product and offering incentives to potential customers to share your pre-launch campaign with their friends, family, acquaintances, followers, or anyone, really!
+This model first engages interested users and makes them feel ahead of the curve, while also creating scarcity, a useful tool, especially for younger cohorts.

-However, what was unique in 2011 when the Dollar Shave Club was founded isn’t unique today.
+However, what was unique in 2011, when the Dollar Shave Club was founded, isn’t unique today.
 In fact, the model, which bypasses bricks-and-mortar shops and retailers, is increasingly blurry.
-During the pandemic, the DTC selling space became much more crowded as even traditional bricks and mortar companies either went online or widened their presence.
+During the pandemic, the DTC selling space became much more crowded, as even traditional companies either went online or widened their presence.
 The cost to acquire customers online has become prohibitively high.

 Selling products in a brick-and-mortar store has become a more appealing option for small companies looking to brand build affinity.
 Shops hold a unique value that you cannot get when your only presence is online.